Review the 4 Rules of Resume Writing.

 A sample Cover Letter highlighting the applicant’s skills, experiences, and fit for the specific position.
 Remember to create a new Cover Letter for every position you apply to, customizing the information you include based on the job posting.

-Information on what an informational interview is, how to prepare, and questions you may want to ask.
+A breakdown of what an informational interview is, how to prepare, and questions you may want to ask.

-A short guide to understanding what networking is, how to find networking opportunities, developing your 'elevator pitch', and identifying your potential networking barriers--among a couple of other great tips to building authentic relationships.
+A short guide to understanding what networking is, how to find networking opportunities, developing your ‘elevator pitch’, and identifying your potential networking barriers—among a couple of other great tips to building authentic relationships.

 Discover the types of interviews that typically exist, how to dress, and what to bring with you.
 Even use our practice questions and ‘Do’s & Don’ts’ to help you build your confidence so you can focus on putting your best foot forward.